 MOVING TO CANADA – HAVE A CANADIAN HELP YOU

-Unless you’re already familiar with the city, it’s important to have someone guide you towards a neighbourhood that suits your lifestyle.
+Unless you’re already familiar with the city, it’s important to have someone guide you towards a Toronto neighbourhood that suits your lifestyle.
 Using a Realtor to help narrow your search is a great place to start.
 When it comes to neighbourhoods, they know the good from the bad, the booming from the low-key, the young-family populous to those rich with retirees.
 Toronto has a neighbourhood for everyone.

 A quick conversation with a Canadian Realtor can help get you on the right track to finding the right property and best neighbourhood for your individual needs and wants.
 Plus, we Canadians are very friendly.
-If you’re looking for someone to chat about your move with, just give us a call.
+If you’re looking for someone to discuss how to buy a home in Canada, just give us a call.

 USE THE RIGHT TOOL FOR THE JOB

 Here in Canada, the most common real estate search tool is Realtor.ca.
 This is a great place to start browsing to see what’s out there in your price range.
 When you’re serious about buying you need to be able to search #LikeARealtor.
 Toronto’s real estate market is thriving and it can be very competitive.
 We have a tool that extends our realtor-exclusive access to all of the newest listings, even one to two days ahead of Realtor.ca, meaning you’ll have a jump on your competition.
 Click here to Search #LikeARealtor.

-If you plan on buying a home after moving to Canada, as a U.S. citizen you will need to open a Canadian Bank account and be prepared to use it.
+If you are buying property in Canada for US citizens you will need to open a Canadian Bank account and be prepared to use it.
 Unless you’re buying your home in cold hard cash, you’ll need to arrange a mortgage through a Canadian lender.
 We won’t lend you any of our rainbow coloured money until you’ve been actively using a Canadian bank account for a certain period of time.
 So the next time you’re here stocking up on maple syrup and good beer, stop into one of our banks to open an account.
 (This will need to be done in person.)